HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/docs/source/_pipelines/seqfishplus_probe_designer.rst

 The generated probes are stored in a FASTA file, where the header of each sequence stores the information about its reference region and genomic coordinates.
 In a next step, this FASTA file is used to create an ``OligoDatabase``, which contains all possible probes for a given set of genes.
 When the probe sequences are loaded into the database, all probes of one gene having the exact same sequence are merged into one entry, saving the transcript, exon and genomic coordinate information of the respective probes.
-Creating the database which contains all possible probes for a given set of genes, concludes the first step of each probe design pipeline.

 In the second step, the number of probes per gene is reduced by applying different sequence property (``PropertyFilter``) and binding specificity filters (``SpecificityFilter``).
 For the SeqFISH+ protocol, the following filters are applied: removal of sequences that contain unidentified nucleotides (``HardMaskedSequenceFilter``), that contain low-complexity region like repeat regions (``SoftMaskedSequenceFilter``), that have a GC content (``GCContentFilter``) outside a user-specified range, that contain homopolymeric runs of any nucleotide longer than a user-specified threshold (``HomopolymericRunsFilter``), that contain secondary structures like hairpins below a user-defined free energy threshold (``SecondaryStructureFilter``).